 - Warnings: This is an ocean and hiking activity.
 Weather and ocean conditions can vary and change quickly.
 We suggest this experience for intermediate/advanced paddlers, active healthy adults, or children over 12.
 The hike to the top is dangerous.
 We suggest hiking around the circumference of Mokolii or going part of the way up to get a better view of the coastline.

 Map of Our Normal Service Areas

 We deliver kayak rentals near Chinaman’s Hat next to Kualoa Regional Park.
-There are also some really nice key areas that are great for kayaking including Kahana Bay and up the river, the coastline between Kahana Bay and Hau’ula, Laie Bay and Goat Island and Kawela Bay.
+Other great kayaking locations include Kahana Bay and up the river, the coastline between Kahana Bay and Hau’ula, Laie Bay and Goat Island, and Kawela Bay.
 Kahana Bay and Kawela Bay are great places to kayak year-round.
 We deliver to most beaches and any private address that you are staying at.

 Delivering Your Kayak Rental Near Chinaman’s Hat